-A second study compared primarily gabapentin 1200 mg/day, in three divided doses (N=101). with placebo (N=98).
+A second study compared primarily gabapentin 1200 mg/day, in three divided doses (N=101), with placebo (N=98).
 Additional smaller gabapentin dosage groups (600 mg/day, N=53; 1800 mg/day, N=54) were also studied for information regarding dose response.
-Responder rate was higher in the gabapentin 1200 mg/day group (16%) than in the placebo group (8%), but the difference was not statistically significant.
-The responder rate at 600 mg (17%) was also not significantly higher than in the placebo, but the responder rate in the 1800 mg group (26%) was statistically significantly superior to the placebo rate.
-Response ratio was better in the gabapentin 1200 mg/day group (-0.103) than in the placebo group (-0.022); but this difference was also not statistically significant (p = 0.224). response was seen in the gabapentin 600 mg/day group (-0.105) and 1800 mg/day group than in the 1200 mg/day group, with the 1800 mg/day group achieving statistical significance compared to the placebo group.
+Responder rate was higher in the agabapentin 1200 mg/dag group (16%) than in the placebo group (8%), but the difference was not statistically significant.
+The responder rate at 600 mg (17%) was also not significantly higher than in the placebo, but the responder rate in the 1800 mg group (26%) was statistically significantly superior the statistically significant the responder rate in the 1800 mg group (26%) was statistically significantly superior to the placebo rate.
+Response ratio was better in the gabapentin 1200 mg/day group (-0.103) than in the placebo group (-0.022); but this difference was also not statistically significant (p = 0.224) A better response was seen in the gabapentin 600 mg/day group (-0.105) and 1800 mg/day group (-0.222) than in the 1200 mg/day group, with the 1800 mg/day group achieving statistical signific compared to the placebo group.

 A third study compared gabapentin 900 mg/day, in three divided doses (N=111), and placebo (N=109).
 An additional gabapentin 1200 mg/day dosage group (N=52) provided dose-response data.
 A statistically significant difference in responder rate was seen in the gabapentin 900 mg/day group (22%) compared to that in the placebo group (10%).
-Response ratio was also statistically significantly superior in the gabapentin 900 mg/day group (-0.119) compared to that in the placebo group (-0.027), as was response ratio in 1200 mg/day gabapentin (-1.18) compared to that in the placebo group (-0.027), as was response ratio in 1200 mg/day gabapentin (-0.184) compared to placebo.
+Response ratio was also statistically significantly superior in the gabapentin 900 mg/day group (-0.119) compared to that in the placebo group (-0.027), as was response ratio in 1200 mg/day gabapentin (-0.184) compared to placebo.

 Analyses were also performed in each study to examine the effect of gabapentin on preventing secondarily generalized tonic-clonic seizures.
-Patients who experienced a secondarily generalized tonic-clonic seizure in either the baseline or in the treatment period in all three placebo-controlled studies were included in these analyses.
-There were several response ratio comparisons that showed a statistically significant advantage for gabapentin compared to placebo and favorable trends for almost reducing the frequency of secondarily generalized fonic-clonic selzures.
+Patients who experienced a secondarily generalized studies were included in these analyses.
+There were several response ratio comparisons that showed a studies were included in these analyses.
+There were several response ratio comparisons that showed a statistically significant advantage for gabapentin compared to placebo and favorable trends for almost all comparisons.

-Analysis of responder rate using combined data from all three studies and all doses (N=162, gabapentin; N=89, placebo) also showed a significant advantage for gabapentin over placebo in
+Analysis of responder rate using combined data from all three studies and all doses (N=162, gabapentin; N=89, placebo) also showed a significant advantage for gabapentin over placebo in reducing the frequency of secondarily generalized tonic-clonic seizures.